-The Office of Stewardship presents Spirituality of Leadership, a three-day Lenten Mission in the Calgary Diocese with Fr.
+During Lent of 2017, the Office of Stewardship presented Spirituality of Stewardship, a three-day Lenten Mission in the Diocese with Fr.
 Daryl Befort from Wichita, Kansas.
-The Lenten Mission will focus on a Threefold Call of Discipleship: Deny Yourself, Take Up Your Cross, and Follow Christ.
-The first Lenten Mission will be in Lethbridge, and the second will be in Calgary.
+The Lenten Mission will focused on a Threefold Call of Discipleship: Deny Yourself, Take Up Your Cross, and Follow Christ.
+Watch the talks below.

 For more information, contact Eden D'Souza, Stewardship Coordinator at firstname.lastname@example.org, or call at 403-218-5520.